For the purpose of Tesco Bank Travel Insurance, the following countries are classed as Europe:

 If you're unsure which area you will need cover for, there is a "Country Search" facility available during the quote and buy process.

-If you are in any doubt you should call us to check whether you're covered for your medical condition on 0345 293 9475*.
+If you are in any doubt, you should call to check whether you're covered for your medical condition before you travel.
+Please call 0345 293 9475*.

 Calls may be recorded. *This number may be included as part of any inclusive call minutes provided by your phone operator.

-When you purchase a Tesco Bank Standard or Finest Travel Insurance policy, you can opt to double the normal excess (£60 on Standard and £45 on Finest) in return for a reduced premium.
+When you purchased a Tesco Bank Standard or Finest Travel Insurance policy, you could opt to double the normal excess (£60 on Standard and £45 on Finest) in return for a reduced premium.

-If you select this option, your excess for Standard cover will be £120 and your excess for Finest cover will be £90.
+If you selected this option, your excess for Standard cover will be £120 and your excess for Finest cover will be £90.

-You should call us to discuss your policy and see whether we can offer cover for the new medical condition on 0345 293 9475*.
+You should call 0345 293 9475* to discuss your policy and see whether cover can be offered for the new medical condition.

 Calls may be recorded. *This number may be included as part of any inclusive call minutes provided by your phone operator